-During a rainfall event, some of the precipitation: (1) runs off through streams, (2) is taken up through evapotranspiration, and (3) the remainder-if any-infiltrates into the soil and rock and recharges the underlying aquifer.
-The potential for the occurrence of recharge to the northern segment of the Edwards (Balcones Fault Zone) Aquifer is greater where it is exposed at land surface (see Figure 2.0.2) compared to areas where infiltrating water must pass through overlying units.
+During a rainfall event: (1) some of the precipitation is transmitted by surface runoff into streams, (2) some of the precipitation is taken up by plants, and released back into the atmosphere through evapotranspiration, and (3) the remainder-if any-infiltrates into the soil and rock and recharges the underlying aquifer.
+The potential for the occurrence of recharge in the northern segment of the Edwards (Balcones Fault Zone) Aquifer is greater where it is exposed at land surface (see Figure 2.0.2) compared to areas where infiltrating water must pass through overlying units.
 Faults and karst dissolution features potentially facilitate recharge by acting as pathways for rapid infiltration of water both where the northern segment of the Edwards (Balcones Fault Zone) Aquifer crops out and where it is confined by overlying aquifers or aquitards-rocks that do not transmit useable amounts of water and thus do not meet the criteria to be aquifers.
 Recharge to the northern segment of the Edwards (Balcones Fault Zone) Aquifer is potentially topographically controlled, with higher recharge in the areas of higher elevation.